mantidproject/mantid/docs/source/algorithms/DirectILLReduction-v1.rst

 Normalisation to absolute units
 ###############################

-Normalisation to absolute units can be enabled by setting *AbsoluteUnitsNormalisation* to 'Absolute Units ON'.
-In this case the data is scaled by a factor
+Normalisation to absolute units can be enabled by setting *AbsoluteUnitsNormalisation* to :literal:`'Absolute Units ON'`.
+In this case the data is multiplied by a factor

     :math:`f = \frac{N_V \sigma_V}{N_S}`

-after normalisation to vanadium.
+after normalisation to vanadium giving units of barn to the data.
 In the above, :math:`N_V` stands for the vanadium number density, :math:`\sigma_V` for vanadium total scattering cross section and :math:`N_S` sample number density.

 The material properties should be set for *InputWorkspace* and *IntegratedVanadiumWorkspace* by :ref:`SetSample <algm-SetSample>` before running this algorithm .